NeverSpot/URL-shortener-/README.md

 ## What It Does

 - Shortens valid URLs
+- Serves a landing page at `/` with an integrated shortener form
 - Redirects short codes to the original URL
 - Exposes a `/health` endpoint for monitoring
 - Uses Redis cache before falling back to MongoDB